 Dr. MacDonald has been with the Generals since 2006 and has received the Norma J. Evans Volunteer of the Year Award twice.
 He works at the Cascade Health Center in Eugene where he practices chiropractics.

 A native of Denver, Colorado, Kyle Ruchas spent three seasons playing for the Generals from 2012-15.
 During his time with the Generals, Ruchas established himself as an anchor and leader on defense.
 In his first two seasons, Ruchas was an assistant captain before being named captain during the 2014-15 season.
-Ruchas currently attends Eastern Washington University in Cheney, Washington where he plays for the Eagles hockey team of the British Columbia Intercollegiate Hockey League (BCIHL).
+Ruchas currently attends Eastern Washington University in Cheney, Washington where he plays for the Eagles hockey team.

 Ruchas will help Head Coach Justin Kern recruit and scout players in the Western and Rocky Mountain states.
 He will be attending scouting camps and showcases in the Western region, inlcuding those in his home state of Colorado.